Articles by

 Even in not-always-sunny UK solar pv could provide up to 40 per-cent of annual electricity production.
 That is without a significant amount of curtailment of production or even the need to convert the electricity into stored energy such as hydrogen.
 Of course this is dependent on there being enough provision of batteries.
 Solar plus batteries will be the dominant energy system in the world in future decades, but they will also be centrally important in UK.

-Theresa Mitchel Oil 20140517 0025 1200x600
+Theresa mitchel oil 20140517 0025 1200x600

 Exploding Tory claims about UK greenhouse emission reductions